iivanoo/covid-apps-observer/data/data_us/reports/resources/com.onemedical.android___3.16.24/report.md

 > Unable to make a Covid-19 vaccination appointment.<br> :date: __2021-01-23 00:58:43__

 > Great unless you move outside an office area.
 Then extremely unhelpful.
 Their customer service staff also play games on phone calls.
 Will not sign up again for the same service I can get elsewhere without paying $200 extra.<br> :date: __2020-12-10 20:51:23__

-> Trash bag of an app that gets stuck on a perpetual reload screen when you sign in.
-Oh and it signs you out by itself.
-Pretty sure this app gave my phone the electronic version of covid.<br> :date: __2020-12-09 20:44:22__